reruo321/Java_Practice/Chapter-04/README.md

     if (a == 10) return 0;   // compound statement

 Control flow is the order of imperative program to execute or evaluate its statements, instructions, or function calls.
 Conditional statement handles the flow with its evaluation, true or false, for the condition.
-"If-then-else" and "Case and Switch" are the examples for this.
+If-then-else, Case and Switch, and Loops are the examples for the conditional statements.

 ### If-then-else
 Most known high-level programming languages like C/C++ and Java have if-then-else statements as one of the key elements of structed programming.